sqrlmstr5000/discovarr/README.md

 ## Background

 The original intent was to write a script to generate a prompt that gave me recommendations that were not in my media library.
 After I got that working I decided to turn this into a full application.
-Code is 75% AI generated with lots of tweaking and polish to make it work well.
-Overall I'm happy with the result and find it very useful for media discovery and recommendations.
 Hope you find it useful as well!

 ## Scheduled Tasks
 - The `sync_watch_histry` job that runs at midnight every night to sync the watch history for each user to the `watchhistory` table.
 This job can be triggered manually on the Watch History tab.
 It uses the `app.recent_limit` setting to control how many items for each user to sync.